Cerved studying sale or merger for credit management unit

-MILAN, Oct 29 (Reuters) - Italian credit data and information group Cerved said on Tuesday it was weighing up various strategic options for its credit management unit, including a sale or merger.
+MILAN (Reuters) - Italian credit data and information group Cerved (CERV.MI) said on Tuesday it was weighing up various strategic options for its credit management unit, including a sale or merger.

 In a statement on its nine-month results, the group said it had started a process “to analyse in detail how to extract value from the division either through a sale or a merger with other players in the sector.”